Home

 Looking at the image of a middle-aged woman, completely distressed with head in her hands, I immediately self-identified and felt completely seen and heard.

-According to this well renowned Menopause Specialist, my increasing feelings of anxiety, panic, irritability, coupled with a rapid heartbeat, inability to concentrate, insomnia, loss of interest in life, feeling unhappy and depressed, extreme fatigue and complete lack of sex drive were due to perimenopause and my decreasing hormone levels.
+According to this well-renowned Menopause Specialist, my increasing feelings of anxiety, panic, irritability, mood swings, lack of focus, brain fog, burnout and overwhelm were due to perimenopause and my decreasing hormone levels.

-This experience began my journey to where I am today, having navigated this difficult time to a positive place and understanding the unique challenges that come with the menopause transition, also being a complex trauma survivor and a Highly Sensitive Person.
+This experience has led me to where I am today having navigated this extremely difficult experience and understanding the unique challenges that come with the menopause transition combined with neurodivergence, being a complex trauma survivor and a hormonally sensitive woman.

 My method, My Mission